Christmas: 20th and 21st centuries

 In 1991, the Gubbio Christmas Tree, in Italy, 650 m high and decorated with over 700 lights, entered the Guinness Book of Records as the tallest Christmas tree in the world.
 European History Professor Joseph Perry wrote that likewise, in Nazi Germany, "because Nazi ideologues saw organized religion as an enemy of the totalitarian state, propagandists sought to deemphasize—or eliminate altogether—the Christian aspects of the holiday" and that "Propagandists tirelessly promoted numerous Nazified Christmas songs, which replaced Christian themes with the regime's racial ideologies".

-As Christmas celebrations began to spread globally even outside traditional Christian cultures, several Muslim-majority countries began to ban the observance of Christmas, claiming it undermined Islam.
-In 2023, public Christmas celebrations were cancelled in Bethlehem, the city synonymous with the birth of Jesus.
-Palestinian leaders of various Christian denominations cited the ongoing Israel–Gaza war in their unanimous decision to cancel celebrations.
+In the U.S., especially in the later 20th century and the 21st century, in addition to Merry Christmas, there is an increasing tendency to use the greeting Happy Holidays, which is generally seen as more inclusive of other non-Christian wintertime religious celebrations, such as Hanukkah and Kwanzaa.
+In the U.S., and Canada, where the use of the term "Holidays" is most prevalent, opponents of its usage have denounced what they perceive to be avoidance of using the term "Christmas" as being politically correct.
+Some right-wing Christian organizations, such as Pat Robertson's American Center for Law and Justice, cite these alleged "attacks" on Christmas as constituting a "War on Christmas", a term largely popularized by conservative commentator Bill O'Reilly.
+However "Happy Holidays" has been commonly used in the US for over 100 years.